keymaerad/KeYmaeraD/doc/tutorial.md

 ## A Simple Example

 Start up KeYmaeraD by typing `./runprover`.
 On startup, KeYmaeraD automatically loads the file "examples.simple.dl".
 Once the GUI loads, press Cmd-d.
-You should see a proof tree grow and eventually get closed, as indicated by green checkmarks. to quit KeYmaeraD, close the GUI window.
+You should see a proof tree grow and eventually get closed, as indicated by green checkmarks.
+To quit KeYmaeraD, close the GUI window.

 ## A More Involved Example